 Creapure is a brand of creatine monohydrate that is produced by AlzChem Trosterberg GmbH in Germany.
 They then sell it to sports nutrition companies.
 So if you see that logo on the package, your creatine would have been made in Germany by AlzChem.

-Creapure is also vegan because it’s created through chemical synthesis.
+Creapure is plant-based, making it suitable even for the strictest of vegans, because it’s created through chemical synthesis.
 Raw materials and intermediates are not made from animal or herbal products.
 It’s also listed as being both Kosher and Halal certified (link).

-2 of the 5 top scoring brands, which included purity as a metric, was using Creapure as their source of creatine.
+2 of the 5 top scoring brands, which included metrics such as purity, were using Creapure as their source of creatine.